 The DIY Portable Composting Toilet System offers a practical & economical method for composting humanure.
 Whether you’re a hard-core off-gridder or enjoy the beauty of getting back to basics, this system will give you excellent results and offer many benefits with minimum work.

 If you need a low-cost composting toilet system and access to relatively clean water, this DIY project may be perfect for you.
-The Humanure Handbook is a book written by Joseph Jenkins that discusses how to turn human waste into safe fertilizer that you can use around your home.
+The Humanure Handbook is a book written by Joseph Jenkins that discusses how to turn human waste into safe fertilizers that you can use around your home.
 With this resource and a few hours of your own time, you can save thousands of dollars on a prebuilt composting toilet.

 Build a DIY Compost Tumbler Plan: